FaithAlone.net

 14 For if I pray in an unknown tongue, my spirit prayeth, but my understanding is unfruitful.

 Rather, this passage is saying that the fact that you understand what you're saying is unfruitful, unless it is interpreted, so as to edify the rest of the congregation, who does not understand whatever language you're speaking.
 That's what the entire chapter up to this point has been hammering, over and over again.
-And, it's the same message that follows the passage in question:
+And, it is the same message that follows the passage in question:

 1 Corinthians 14:15-19